lauglitch/TwiTracker/README.md

 ## How To Use
 1. Download application from [lauglitch.itch.io/twitracker](https://lauglitch.itch.io/twitracker)
 2. Download your Twitter data (see Previous Steps)
 3. Execute "TwiTracker.exe"
+4. (Optional) Press "ignore urls" to load a .txt file with the urls that you do not want to keep in mind for the result
-4. Press "exportar datos" button and select your Twitter data
+5. Press "exportar datos" button and select your Twitter data
-5. Look for the file "exportedData.txt" in the root of the app
+6. Look for the file "exportedData.txt" in the root of the app

 ## Technologies
 Developed with Tkinter and Pygame